dethrandir23/craftr/README.md

   - **Fully Customizable:** Make `craftr` your personal project launcher by adding your own templates to the `~/.config/craftr` directory.
   - **Dynamic Content:** Placeholders like `{{PLACEHOLDER}}` in your template files are automatically populated with your inputs.
   - **Cross-Platform:** Designed to work seamlessly on Linux, macOS, and Windows.
+  - **Post-Creation Hooks**: Automatically run shell commands (like git init or npm install) after your project is created.

 ## 📦 Installation